danfuzz/samizdat/doc/language-guide/06-control.md

 between cases, the thing to do is factor it out into a separate function.

-TODO: Name binding of the dispatch expression is not yet handled.

 ### Unconditional loop &mdash; `do`

 To loop unconditionally, simply place a block after the `do` keyword: